 Today’s pop-sci advocates healthy fats, lots of produce, and tiny portions of meat.
 Carnivore flips that.
 As the name suggests, carnivores eat only animal products.
 It’s the zero-carb answer to reverse a lifetime of sugar addiction, insulin resistance, and declining health.

 Carnivore is one of the simplest, and most enjoyable elimination diets.
 Carnivores don’t count calories and eat to satiety.
-People use it to uncover food sensitivities, regain metabolic flexibility, cure cravings, and reset their gut microbiome.Eating too many carbs shuts down body fat burning.
+People use it to uncover food sensitivities, regain metabolic flexibility, cure cravings, and reset their gut microbiome.Overindulgence in carbs stops body fat burning.
 Click To Tweet

 But the diet is largely unresearched.